-Continuous deployment works by connecting a GitHub repository to a Netlify site and keeping the two in sync.
+Continuous deployment works by connecting a Git repository to a Netlify site and keeping the two in sync.

 Netlify will run your build command and deploy the result whenever you push to your Git repo.
 The benefits of Netlify’s continuous deployment include:

 - No deploying without committing and pushing first

 - Fix a typo through your Git provider’s web UI from your mobile

 - Edit content without code by using a static site CMS, Netlify CMS